 In the 1950s, two more biologic markers of lupus were discovered, further improving lupus diagnosis.
 George Friou of the University of Southern California identified the antinuclear antibody, and researchers Cobum and Moore at Johns Hopkins established that many people with lupus produce a false positive result when a syphilis test is administered.
 These discoveries led to the identification of anti-double stranded DNA (anti-dsDNA) antibodies, another useful diagnostic test for lupus.

 In the second half of the 20th century, researchers developed animal models of lupus that helped define lupus as an autoimmune disease.
 Investigating versions of lupus in mice and other animals also helped scientists understand genetic links that contribute to the development of lupus.

 Approximately 1.5 Americans and 5 million people worldwide have lupus.
 About 90 percent of people with lupus are women.
-Women of color are two to three times more likely to develop lupus than women of European descent.
+Black, Hispanic, Asian, and Native American women are two to three times more likely to develop lupus than white women.
 Most people with lupus develop their first symptoms between the ages of 15 and 44 — childbearing age for women.